valvolt/storiz/README.md

 ## KNOWN BUGS & LIMITATIONS

+- Achievements are not persisted when exiting from a story, and are not available at all if no story was loaded.
+This should be easy to fix though.

 - CSS is desesperately needed

 - An editor should be developed, for that I need to add user roles, create an admin account, and let it edit / create tiles